ToplinkGlobalCollege/2026-PRO-TLGC-CATALYST-TEAM_A--AXIS--/README.md

 **media**- Contains visual assets such as robot photos, design diagrams, wiring schematics, and video recordings.

 **software**-  Contains all source code for the EV3 robot.
-This includes the main control program developed using LEGO Mindstorms, which manages motor control and sensor input to perform tasks and navigate the environment.
+This includes the main control program developed in Python using Visual Studio Code, which manages motor control and sensor input to perform tasks and navigate the environment.

 > [!NOTE]
 > This README.md doesn't contain all the information, some details are inside the folders

 ## TLGC Robotics Catalyst Team
 Our team consists of two dedicated members who carefully manage the key aspects of our autonomous vehicle’s development.
-Representing Toplink Global College, the Future Engineers Team is a passionate group committed to optimizing the essential electromechanical systems that drive our fully autonomous robot.
+Representing Toplink Global College, Future Engineers Team A is a passionate duo committed to optimizing the essential electromechanical systems that drive our fully autonomous robot.

 **John Matthew G. De Leon**